KKCL (AM)

-KKCL is a commercial radio station licensed to Golden, Colorado, and serving the Denver/Boulder media market.
+KKCL (1550 AM) is a commercial radio station licensed to Golden, Colorado, United States, and serving the Denver/Boulder market.
 The station airs a modern AC/adult album alternative format branded as The Cloud.
 The station had previously spent time as a sports radio station and a cannabis culture-themed classic rock station known as Smokin' 94.1.

-On April 30, 2015 KKCL was granted a Federal Communications Commission construction permit to increase day power to 5,000 watts.
 Because 1550 kHz is a clear channel frequency reserved for Canada and Mexico, KKCL's night power is limited.
 To improve its coverage, programming also airs on FM translators K245AD and K245CM, both at 96.9 MHz.

 History

 Mile High Sports

-The station first signed on in 2011 as KGCQ, restoring to use the 1550 frequency vacated in 2003 when KADZ left the air.
+The station first signed on in 2014 as KDCO, reactivating the 1550 frequency vacated in 2003 when KADZ in Arvada left the air.
 Until June 1, 2015, the station was the home for Mile High Sports, a multimedia sports-marketing and publishing company based in Denver via a partnership with Kroenke Sports and Entertainment.
 Mile High Sports was the radio flagship for the Denver Nuggets basketball team, Colorado Avalanche hockey team, Colorado Mammoth, and Colorado Rapids.
 The station also broadcast the Falcons' football and basketball from the Air Force Academy and syndicated National Football League games through the Sports USA Radio Network.

-The station was also partnered with KCKK, which was the flagship of Mile High Sports until it flipped to Adult Hits in March 2014.
+The station was also partnered with KCKK, which was the flagship of Mile High Sports until it flipped to adult hits in March 2014.
 Later it partnered with Lincoln Financial Media outlet KKFN for sharing Nuggets and Avalanche games, while leasing out KQKS' HD2 sub-channel to cover the Denver-Boulder area that its FM translator can not reach.

-On November 4, 2014, Advance Modulation sold then-KDCO/K231BQ to 4K's LLLP for $550,000, pending FCC approval.
+On November 4, 2014, Advance Modulation sold KDCO/K231BQ to 4K's LLLP for $550,000, pending FCC approval.
 The sale closed on February 5, 2015.
 On May 22, 2015, KDCO/K231BQ temporarily went off the air after it was sold to Marco Broadcasting, owned by Marc Paskin, who acquired the station in March 2015 from 4K.
-The purchase by Marco Broadcasting closed on May 20, 2015 at a price of $875,000.
+The purchase by Marco Broadcasting closed on May 20, 2015, at a price of $875,000.